The Absolute Best Fried Chicken in Austin

 How did Gus’s chicken become "world famous"?
-Must have had something to do with the spicy-but-not-too-spicy flavor of the standout fried chicken.
-This place is friendly, fast, and the sides are worthy accompaniments to the main event -- check out the collard greens made with a borderline irresponsible amount of bacon and the insanely creamy mac & cheese.
+It could be the smell that takes over your senses from about twelve feet away from the door—that sweet fryer aroma will have you drooling before you even step up to the order counter.
+Or, it could have had something to do with the actual chicken itself, which boasts a Memphis-style spicy-but-not-too-spicy flavor and perfect crust that is bound to leave you licking your sure-to-be-greasy fingers after downing the last morsel.
+This place is friendly, fast, and the sides are worthy accompaniments to the main event.
+Make sure to order the collard greens made with a borderline irresponsible amount of bacon and the insanely creamy mac 'n cheese.

 If the Top Notch marquee looks familiar, it may be because it is featured in the film classic, Dazed and Confused.
 And, just in case you forget it, the tribute box featuring a young Ben Affleck’s paddles, and the “Alright, Alright, Alright” T-shirts the employees wear will be sure to remind you.
 Movie references aside, you have to love the place—in the midst of an ever changing Austin it has stayed beautifully the same.
 The excellent fried chicken dinner certainly reflects this with its side of Texas toast, french fries, and a huge carton of gravy for you to dip everything in.